ArasLabs/get-orphaned-files/README.md

 You can now run the Get Orphan Files method.

 ### Usage

-1. Login as admin
+1. Login as admin.
-2. Navigate to the **Administration > Methods** folder in the TOC
+2. Navigate to the **Administration > Methods** folder in the TOC.
-3. Search for the Method named **Get Orphan Files**
+3. Search for the Method named **Get Orphan Files**.
-4. Run the **Run Server Method** action
+4. Run the **Run Server Method** action.
-5. The method should return the names and IDs of all orphaned files, if there are any
+5. The method should return the names and IDs of all orphaned files, if there are any.

 ## Contributing

 1. Fork it!
-2. Create your feature branch: `git checkout -b my-new-feature`
+2. Create your feature branch: `git checkout -b my-new-feature`.
-3. Commit your changes: `git commit -am 'Add some feature'`
+3. Commit your changes: `git commit -am 'Add some feature'`.
-4. Push to the branch: `git push origin my-new-feature`
+4. Push to the branch: `git push origin my-new-feature`.
-5. Submit a pull request
+5. Submit a pull request.

 ## Credits